 The effect of the changes in the financial assumptions on an employer's liabilities are dependent on the assumptions adopted as well as the specific duration of the employer's liabilities.
 Typically, employers with greater liability durations are more sensitive to changes in financial assumptions as benefits will be paid over a longer term.
-The table below describes the estimated effects for employers based on assumptions derived as at 31 January 2024 under the three maturity scenarios:
+The table below describes the estimated effects for employers based on assumptions derived as at 31 January 2025 under the three maturity scenarios:

 Maturity Estimated effect of change in financial assumptions on employer's liabilities

-Very Mature Decrease of 1% to Increase of 1%
+Very Mature Decrease of 1% to 4%

-Mature Decrease of 1% to 7%
+Mature Decrease of 4% to 9%

-Immature Decrease of 7% to over 9%
+Immature Decrease of 9% to over 14%

-Based on market conditions at 31 January 2024, most employers will see the value of their defined benefit obligation decrease.
+Based on market conditions at 31 January 2025, employers will see the value of their defined benefit obligation decrease due to a significant increase to corporate bond yields since 31 March 2024.
 However, the extent of this will depend on the employer's membership profile, cashflows over the year, experience and any bespoke assumptions or approaches.
+The actual financial impact at 31 March 2025 may differ considerably from the results shown using an earlier date for market date.